Thermodynamic topology optimization for hardening materials: Numerical implementation

 \subsection{Optimization process}

-The presented update schemes take place in a global optimization process.
-As proposed\re{,} we denote this staggered process of FEM and FDM as NEM, cf. \cite{jantos2019accurate}: first the update of the displacements $\bfu_{n+1}$ is solved by the finite element method for fixed values of the plastic strains at the previous global iteration step $\bfepsp_{n}$ and fixed values of the density variable $\chi_{n}$.
-After updating the displacements, both the update of the plastic strains $\bfepsp_{n+1}$ and the update of the density variable $\chi_{n+1}$ are performed using the updated displacements $\bfu_{n+1}$.
-The updated value for the plastic strains and the density variable are used for updating the displacements in the succeeding global iteration step $n \leftarrow n+1$.
-In each iteration\re{,} the current stress and therefore the displacement field lag behind the physical reality because of the staggered process.
-This could be counteracted by \re{further updates of the displacement field $\bfu_{n+1}$ and the plastic strains $\bfepsp_{n+1}$ by FEM} for several times \re{(loops)} before going on with the next update of the topology.
-The flowchart of the thermodynamic topology optimization including plasticity is given in \figref{fig:flowchart_TTO}.
+The presented update schemes take place in a global optimization process which is given as flowchart in \figref{fig:flowchart_TTO}.

+As proposed, we denote this staggered process of FEM and FDM as NEM, cf. \cite{jantos2019accurate}: first, both the update of the displacements $\bfu_{n+1}$ and the plastic strains $\bfepsp_{n+1}$ are solved by the monolithic finite element method for fixed values of the density variable $\chi_{n}$ at the previous optimization iteration step.
+After the FEM has converged, the update of the density variable $\chi_{n+1}$ is performed using the updated displacements $\bfu_{n+1}$ and plastic strains $\bfepsp_{n+1}$.
+The updated value for the density variable is used for updating the displacements and plastic strains in the succeeding optimization iteration step $n \leftarrow n+1$.

 \FloatBarrier